 Cal graduated summa cum laude from the University of Arkansas School of Law, where he served as Articles Editor for the Arkansas Law Review.
 His article, “From LOL to Three Months in Jail: Examining the Validity and Constitutional Boundaries of the Arkansas Cyberbullying Act of 2011,” 65 Ark.
 Law Rev. 1001 (2012), was published in the Arkansas Law Review.
 Prior to law school, he attended Hendrix College, where he was a member of Hendrix’s NCAA basketball team and holds the school’s all-time 3-point record.

-In 2017, Mid-South Super Lawyers named Cal a “Rising Star” in the areas of business and corporate law, securities and corporate finance, mergers and acquisitions, and tax law.
+In 2017 and 2018, Mid-South Super Lawyers named Cal a “Rising Star” in the areas of business and corporate law, securities and corporate finance, mergers and acquisitions, and tax law.

 Cal is a graduate of Leadership Fayetteville and was chosen as a member of the 2017 Forty Under 40 class by the Northwest Arkansas Business Journal.

-He is a member of the American, Arkansas and Washington County Bar Associations.
+He is a member of the American, Arkansas, Benton County and Washington County Bar Associations.